explosion/spaCy/website/docs/usage/index.md

 [`spacy-lookups-data`](https://github.com/explosion/spacy-lookups-data)
 separately.
-The lookups package is needed to provide normalization and lemmatization data for new models and to lemmatize in languages that don't yet come with pretrained models and aren't powered by third-party libraries.
+The lookups package is needed to provide normalization and lemmatization data for new models and to lemmatize in languages that don't yet come with trained pipelines and aren't powered by third-party libraries.

 </Infobox>